MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-ita-fatturapa-get-started.md

 ## Privacy notice

 Enabling the **Italian electronic invoice** feature may require sending limited data, which includes the organization tax registration ID.
-An administrator can enable and disable the Italian electronic invoice feature by navigating to Organization administration \> Setup \> Electronic document parameters.
-Select the Features tab, select the rows containing the **Italian electronic invoice** feature, and then make the appropriate selection.
+An administrator can enable and disable the Italian electronic invoice feature.
+To disable the feature, complete the following steps.

+1. Go to **Organization administration** > **Setup** > **Electronic document parameters**.
+2. On the **Features** tab, select the rows that contain the **Italian electronic invoice** feature and then select **Disable now**.
 Data imported from these external systems into this Dynamics 365 online service are subject to our [privacy statement](https://go.microsoft.com/fwlink/?LinkId=512132).
 Consult the Privacy notice sections in country-specific feature documentation for more information.

 ## Additional resources